-Unlike an out of court settlement, this means in effect that the Minister has admitted that the police assaulted the workers.
+Unlike an out of court settlement, this means in effect that the Minister has admitted that the police assaulted the workers at a ceremony at the FOSATU offices in Benoni last month.
+Most workers received R215, while the worker who had been worst injured was paid R750.